Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Experiments and Results

 \subsection{Comparison with SOTA methods}

-\textbf{Quantitative Comparisons.} \cref{tab: sota} reports BER and F1 scores for full, cast, and attached shadows.
+\paragraph{Quantitative Comparisons.} \cref{tab: sota} reports BER and F1 scores for full, cast, and attached shadows.
 Our method achieves the best performance on full and attached shadows in both metrics and the strongest cast F1, while its cast BER remains comparable to prior approaches.

 We first evaluate the SBU-pretrained baselines, which are cast-focused.
-All methods show a clear gap between cast and attached performance, with attached BER being worse by about 20–30 points.
-These models primarily capture cast shadows that usually appear as contiguous, lower-intensity regions, and only occasionally detect attached shadows when they resemble cast shadows in appearance.
-These results expose the limits of current cast-biased datasets and models in detecting attached shadows.
+All methods show a clear gap between cast and attached performance, with attached-shadow BER worse by about 20--30 points.
+These models primarily capture cast shadows, which often appear as contiguous, lower-intensity regions, and only detect attached shadows when they visually resemble cast shadows.
+This highlights the limitations of cast-biased training data for attached-shadow detection.
 We then retrain the baselines on our data using full-shadow supervision.
-This narrows the gap but the baselines still struggle with attached shadows.
+This narrows the gap, but the baselines still struggle with attached shadows.
 A key limitation is that they treat the two shadow types uniformly and ignore that attached shadows are governed by surface orientation and contact rather than occlusion.

 In contrast, our method leverages geometry and lighting by using surface normals and estimating a light direction.
-These explicit physical cues let the model reason about where attached shadows should occur while preserving cast performance.
-As a result, attached shadow BER is substantially reduced by at least 33\% relative to prior methods, while maintaining strong performance on full and cast shadows.
+These physical cues let the model reason about where attached shadows should occur while preserving cast performance.
+As a result, attached shadow BER is reduced by at least 33\% relative to retrained baselines, while maintaining strong performance on full and cast shadows.